Three-halves variation of geodesics in the directed landscape: Preliminaries

 where $\pi_{\lfloor s/n\rfloor}=x$, $\pi_{\lfloor t/n\rfloor}=y$, and the $\sup$ is over all finite sequences $\pi_{\lfloor s/n\rfloor+1},\ldots ,\pi_{\lfloor t/n\rfloor-1}$ satisfying $\pi_{j-1}-a_n\le \pi_{j}$.
 The {\bf directed landscape} $\cL$ is the distributional limit of $\cL_n$ with respect to uniform convergence on compact subsets of $\Rd$. \end{definition}

+See Figure \ref{fig:BLPP} for an illustration of Definition \ref{d:DL}.
 The limit exists by \citDOV,\, Theorem 1.5, and is a random continuous function $\cL:\Rd \to \R$.
-More precisely, $\cL$ is a random element of the space of continuous functions $\mathcal C(\Rd, \R)$ from $\Rd$ to $\R$ with the topology of uniform convergence on compact sets.
+More precisely, $\cL$ is a random element of the space of continuous functions $\mathcal C(\Rd, \R)$ from $\Rd$ to $\R$ with the Borel $\sigma$-field based on the topology of uniform convergence on compact sets.
 The marginal $\S(x,y):=\cL(x,0;y,1)$ is known as the \textbf{Airy sheet}, which, in turn, can be used to build $\cL$.
 We have the following uniqueness theorem, see Definition 10.1 and Theorem 10.9 of \citDOV.

 \begin{theorem} The directed landscape $\cL:\Rd \to \R$ is the unique, in law, random continuous function satisfying \begin{enumerate}[(i)] \item (Airy sheet marginals) For any $t\in \R$ and $s>0$ we have